Products

 ASL metal oxide sensors give early warning of the accumulation of atmospheric components that pose either toxic or fire hazards but also allow for energy economy through on-demand use of ventilation systems.

+We take the use of metal oxide gas sensors to a new level of both sensitivity and selectivity through an elegant approach to sensor management and signal processing and our system opens the door to new applications.
 ASL has developed the technology to advance the capabilities of metal oxide gas monitoring to hitherto unachievable levels.
 In the past semiconductor gas sensors have proved useful in a limited range of applications in the detection of flammable and/or toxic gases in the environment.
 Although such devices are inherently robust and inexpensive their wider application has been precluded by poor selectivity between analyte gases in some cases and by inadequate sensitivity in others.
+In the ASL system sensors based on purpose-designed materials formulations are supported by advanced control and read-out electronics that overcome such limitations in both sensitivity and selectivity.

 The response of a metal oxide sensor to any particular gas is temperature-dependent.
 If the sensor is not maintained at the correct temperature for that combination of sensing material and the specific gas being sensed then the sensitivity is degraded, as shown in Figure 1.